-Savannah follows the Council / Manager form of government.
+Savannah follows the Council/Manager form of government.
 The city council is nonpartisan and composed of nine members.
 The mayor and two aldermen (city council members) are elected at large.
 The remaining six aldermen are elected by district.
 Terms are four years and all are elected at the same time in November of the year preceding the U.S. presidential election.
 Each member of the council (including the mayor) has one vote, although the mayor can veto ordinances and resolutions.

 The last election was in 2015 in which four new members (including the mayor) were elected.
 Although they still are developing relationships among themselves, they care about their community and while they differ on approach and methods, all want the best for their city.
 They have a high regard for the city staff.

-The council appoints a city manager, city attorney, and clerk of council.
-The city manager provides administrative leadership and manages the day-to-day functions of the city.
+The council appoints the city manager, city attorney, and clerk of council.
+The city manager administrative provides leadership and manages the day-to-day functions of the city.
 Savannah provides all the typical city services as well as some others.
-Specifically, these services include: Community and Economic Development; Finance; Fire/EMS; Leisure Services (including recreation, facilities maintenance, cemeteries, therapeutic recreation, marina, civic center and golf course); Police (the city and county jointly fund the police department but management falls under the city manager); Public Works; Sanitation; and Utilities (water and wastewater).
-The city has 2,610 employees.
+Specifically, these services include: Community and Economic Development; Finance; Fire/EMS; Leisure Services (including recreation, facilities maintenance, cemeteries, therapeutic recreation, marina, civic center and golf course); Police (the city and county jointly fund the police department but management currently falls under the city manager, though work is underway to de-merge the department into separate City and County departments); Public Works; Sanitation; and Utilities (water and wastewater).
+The city has 2,615 employees.
 The largest concentration of employees are in Police (29%), Fire/Rescue (13%), Utilities (12%), Sanitation (9%), Streets and Drainage (8%) and Leisure Services (7%).

-The city's General Fund budget for FY 2016 is \$187,584,246 and its total budget is \$363,930,031.
-The former has an unassigned fund balance of 18.2%.
+The city's General Fund budget for FY 2016 is \$188,894,830 and its total budget is \$328,559,622.
 The city's budget year runs from January 1 until December 31.
 The property tax rate is 12.48 per thousand dollars (down from \$12.90 in 2005).
 Note that in Georgia, property is only assessed at 40% of market value.
-The city's total assessed value in 2014 was \$3,828,096,000 in an estimated true value of \$9,570,239,000, up 3% from the prior year.
+The city's total assessed value in 2016 was \$5,121,455,000 in an estimated value of \$9,570,239,000, up .05% from the prior year.
 By comparison, the total assessed value rose steadily from \$3.539 billion in 2005 to \$5.010 billion in 2009 before dropping back and bottoming out in 2013 at \$4.751 billion.